Code-Institute-Submissions/darrendc-first-milestone/README.md

 problem by giving the image a margin of 0 with the media command.

 ## Low mobile performance on lighthouse
-While testing I found out about the lighthouse feature of google dev tools and when i was talking to my mentor he advised using a lower resolution picture for the mobile design version to allow for better performance so I done a bit of research and implemented a media command allowing it to load a lower resolution version of the same picture to speed up perforamance.
+While testing I found out about the lighthouse feature of google dev tools and when I was talking to my mentor he advised using a lower resolution picture for the mobile design version to allow for better performance so I done a bit of research and implemented a media command allowing it to load a lower resolution version of the same picture to speed up perforamance.
 After doing further testing it did not help because the file size was still to large to impact the performance.
 I will come back and fix when I learn more options to help resolve this issue.

 # Deployment
-My Project is deployed using github pages and is updated when I push from gitpod after commiting all the changes.
+My Project is deployed using GitHub pages and is updated when I push from Gitpod after commiting all the changes.

 I was also using a web browser preview command in the cli by typing "python3 -m http.server"